 Annemarie Hofer is a member of Professor Eisenberger’s team since May 2020.

-Annemarie Hofer studied Environment and Bio-Resources Management at the University of Natural Resources and Life Sciences in Vienna.
-Her work at Uni Graz is primarily concerned with the interdisciplinary communication and processing of challenges in innovation and technology law.
+Annemarie Hofer studied Environment and Bio-Resources Management at the University of Natural Resources and Life Sciences in Vienna and was already a member of Professor Eisenberger’s Team at the Institute of Law at the University of Natural Resources and Life Sciences.

 Prior to her employment at the University of Graz, she worked for an international consultancy firm in the fields of project management, compliance and organisational development.